Photo: Glenda Taylor for Bob Vila

 Q. Is it cheaper to run a generator on gas or propane?

 Propane gas is less expensive than gasoline, nearly impossible to spill, and burns cleaner, resulting in less wear on the engine over time.
-Save some money in the short and long term by investing in propane gas whenever possible.
+Running a dual-fuel generator on propane will save money but slightly decrease the machine’s peak and running watts.